andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Desktop application written in C++ using the QT Creator IDE.
 Users can upload an excel file of contacts from their device into the application.
 They can then click the numbers on the interface to search for a phone number and the address book updates with each change.
+Individual project.
   </li>
 </ul>